AndreiCocan/DSL-ML-classif/README.md

 We leveraged ChatGPT for various aspects of DSL development:
 - In the domain analysis phase, ChatGPT assisted us in structuring our analysis and refining our understanding.
 - During the grammar-writing process, ChatGPT proved valuable in spotting and correcting errors (especially when we were facing playground bugs).
 - In the development of our Fuzzer, ChatGPT was initially utilized to generate a foundational codebase by providing it with our grammar.
-Subsequently, we dedicated effort to fine-tune and optimize the generated code.
+Subsequently, we dedicated effort to adapt, fine-tune and optimize the generated code.
 - However, for testing purposes, we did not utilize ChatGPT.

+## Conclusion

+Our language focuses specifically on machine learning classification tasks.
+We honed in on Python and R for their robust libraries in this domain.
+This language streamlines data handling, model training, and result visualization for classification purposes.

+While Python consistently performed well, the development of our R compiler posed significant challenges due to unresolved bugs in the R libraries that remained obscure, as we detailed it in [Assignment2_fuzzer.md](Assignment2_fuzzer.md).
+With our benchmark, we compared the performance of our Python and R compilers—the obtained Python scripts are clearly and consistently quicker, but R scripts occasionally offer higher accuracy.

+Langium played a key role in speeding up development, though it had some glitches along the way.
+ChatGPT (LLM) helped refine our approach during some phases of the development.

+In essence, our language targets machine learning classification tasks, harnessing Python and R for their strengths in this area.
+Langium proved beneficial despite some hiccups, and we're optimistic about the potential collaboration with AI technologies.